TakashiHamada/dinobaan/README.md

 ```

 I have placed some assets related to dinosaurs under this folder.
-Some of the 2D assets have been heavily modified, so it is safe to say that they are my own work.
+Some of the 2D assets have been heavily modified, so it is safe to say that they are my work.
 However, the sound files for the dinosaur sounds have been used in their original form.
 Therefore, I have deleted `Sound` folder.
 You need to make the folder yourself.